WhistlingZephyr/WhistlingZephyr.github.io/content/posts/a-game-of-data.md

 }
 ```

 And that's it!
 Our [result](https://w.wiki/6HLM) finally includes what seems to be all the matches.
-As of 2023-Jan-31 though, the result includes a place named just "Free City of" {{<small "([Q97940833](https://www.wikidata.org/wiki/Q97940833)">}}); it appears to be an error in Wikidata's data on that page, hopefully it'll get addressed soon.
+As of 2023-Jan-31 though, the result includes a place named just "Free City of" ([Q97940833](https://www.wikidata.org/wiki/Q97940833); it appears to be an error in Wikidata's data on that page, hopefully it'll get addressed soon.

 ## Outcome